ababrams/Digital-Image-Processing-Project-5/README.md

 Running the program displays the Image and trackbars.
 One trackbar controls the parameter s that affects the color manipulation of the red channel.
 The other trackbar controls the parameter r which determines the radius of the halo for the vignette effect.
 To change the radius and the color manipulation parameter, toggle each trackbar.
-The image is set in a display browser to be viewed as it is manipulated. //TODO save function information
+The image is set in a display browser to be viewed as it is manipulated.
+To save the image currently displayed, click the save button on the bottom of the gui and enter the absolute path into the command line.

 Tests: